JaehoonSong12/ydjs-projects/README.md

 # Assignment Requirements

-## Observations in Build and Code
+## Build Observations
-- **Build Observations:**
 - Upon running the build, the player can control a character within the game environment.
 - Pickup items can be collected by the player.
 - The game ends when all pickup items are collected, displaying a game over message.
 - The player can restart the game by pressing 'R' or quit by pressing 'ESC'.

-- **Code Changes:**
-  - **Restart Functionality:**
+## Code Changes
-    - Check the `Update()` method in the `Player.cs` script for the implementation of restarting the game.
+- **Restart Functionality:** Check the `Update()` method in the `Player.cs` script for the implementation of restarting the game.
-  - **Game Over Conditions:**
-    - Look for the `isPaused` variable and collision with pickup items in the `Player.cs` script to understand game over conditions.
+- **Game Over Conditions:** Look for the `isPaused` variable and collision with pickup items in the `Player.cs` script to understand game over conditions.
-  - **Player Score Tracking:**
-    - Check the `OnTriggerEnter()` method in the `Player.cs` script for updating the player's score.
+- **Player Score Tracking:** Check the `OnTriggerEnter()` method in the `Player.cs` script for updating the player's score.
-  - **Player Movement Controls:**
-    - Refer to the movement handling methods (`OnMove()` and `FixedUpdate()`) in the `Player.cs` script for player movement implementation.
+- **Player Movement Controls:** Refer to the movement handling methods (`OnMove()` and `FixedUpdate()`) in the `Player.cs` script for player movement implementation.

+# -------------------------------

 ## Assignment Requirements
 - All assignment requirements have been completed as specified.